CampusAI/CampusAI.github.io/index.md

     <p>Simultaneously studied a <a href="https://fme.upc.edu/en">B.Sc. in Mathematics</a> and a <a href="https://etseib.upc.edu/en">B.Sc. in Industrial Engineering</a> through <a href="https://cfis.upc.edu/en">CFIS</a> center at the <a href="https://www.upc.edu/en">Polytechnic University of Catalonia (UPC)</a>.</p>
     <p>Researched on the application of modern computer vision techniques to robotic tactile feedback at the <a href="https://fme.upc.edu/en">MCube Lab</a> in the <a href="https://www.mit.edu/">Massachusetts Institute of Technology (MIT)</a>.
     </p>
-    <p>Worked as a robotics perception engineer at <a href="http://en.xyzrobotics.ai/">XYZ Robotics (Shanghai)</a>, and now doing research at the division of
+    <p>Worked as a robotics perception engineer at <a href="http://en.xyzrobotics.ai/">XYZ Robotics (Shanghai)</a>, and now contributing at the division of
     <a href="https://www.kth.se/rpl/division-of-robotics-perception-and-learning-1.779439">Robotics Perception and Learning (RPL)</a> of <a href="https://www.kth.se/en">KTH Royal Institute of Technology</a>.
     </p>
     <p>